BS in Finance

 Courses

 9 hours at the 200, 300, or 400 level chosen from courses in the College of Business Administration or courses offered in the Economics department with a maximum of 6 hours at the 200 level.
 Students may use their business electives to complete a second concentration within their major, if applicable, or a minor with the college.
 Students should work with their advisor in choosing appropriate business electives.
-Students pursuing the concentration in Financial Planning must take ACTG 444 as one of their Business Electives.9
+Students pursuing the concentration in Financial Planning must take ACTG 444 or ACTG 445 as one of their Business Electives.9

 Total Hours9